Tranexamic Acid For Skin: Benefits, Uses, And Side Effects

 Is tranexamic acid better than hydroquinone?

-Both tranexamic acid and hydroquinone are comparably effective at treating melasma.
+Both tranexamic acid and hydroquinone for skin are comparably effective at treating melasma.
 However, tranexamic acid may lead to a reduction in dark spots over a larger area (12).

 Is tranexamic acid better than vitamin C?